MarcDiethelm/xtc/Documentation.md

 Like any framework xtc depends on some other software to run.
 Installing the dependencies is easy and quick however.
-And your next project will be able to use most functionality out of the box.
+And your next project will be able to the same functionality out of the box.

 ### Node.js